December 6, 2013

 "To have known Moose is a great honor and pleasure.
 There will be more of his breed, but Moose was one of a kind in the 'Golden Gang'."

-Moose is still giving; veterinarians at Colorado State University's Veterinary Teaching Hospital will be investigating the cancer that took his life, to learn from how the disease progressed in order to help other dogs in the future.
-Moose's presence and his service to our dog loving community will be missed.
+Moose is still giving; veterinarians at Colorado State University's Veterinary Teaching Hospital will be investigating cancer that took his life, to learn from how the disease progressed in order to help other dogs in the future.
+Moose's presence and his service to our dog-loving community will be missed.
+Moose was diagnosed with rare cancers and so was Josie.

 The poem below is dedicated to all those "canine spirits" who make life so much better.